jertain/SQL/README.md

 # Working with SQL
-Using MySQL and a music database, various queries of gradual complexity are exercised
+Using MySQL to query and update a music database